mm5agm/StepperGUI/README.md

 - Optimized UI layout for 272px portrait orientation
 - Fixed LVGL font configuration issues

+## Batch Scripts for Syncing Code

+Two batch files are provided to help you keep your StepperGUI and MagLoop_Common_Files repositories up to date:

+- **download_latest_code.bat**: Pulls the latest code from both StepperGUI and MagLoop_Common_Files.
+- **upload_code_if_changed.bat**: Checks for changes in both repositories and pushes updates only if changes are detected.

+### Usage

+1. Double-click or run `download_latest_code.bat` to update your local code from GitHub.
+2. Double-click or run `upload_code_if_changed.bat` to push any local changes to GitHub.
+If there are no changes, the script will warn and do nothing.

+These scripts automate the most common sync operations for development.

 ## development environment
 * Visual Code 1.103.2
 * PlatformIO 6.1.18